nicktelford/aws-vpn-systemd/README.md

 Note: if you are not using the AWS VPN client, or have it installed in a different location, you may need to edit `system_aws-vpn@.service` to modify the directory it searches for the various files.

+## Debugging

+* System unit logs: `journalctl -u aws-vpn@<instance>`
+* User unit logs: `journalctl --user -u aws-vpn@<instance>`

+Check both sets of logs for signs of problems, as issues can arise in either of them.

+If you're able to connect, but are having issues resolving hostnames of some services; first verify you're using systemd-resolved, and if you are, try adding `dhcp-option DOMAIN-ROUTE .` to your VPN configuration file.

 ## Details